 10. Sesame Balls

-The small sweet ball is truly a traditional Chinese dessert, eaten year-round, especially during the lunar New Year, since the Chinese believe that eating sesame extends one’s fortunes.
+The small sweet ball is truly a traditional candidate, eaten year-round, especially during the lunar New Year, since the Chinese believe that eating sesame extends one’s fortunes.

 11. Egg Tarts